20 Most Commonly Asked Interview Questions & The Perfect Answers

 This question gives you the perfect opportunity to show why you are suited to the job.
 Bear in mind that it’s likely that other candidates have the same or similar qualifications as you, so here you need to show what makes you different, and what skills you can bring to the role that maybe others can’t.

-Often, employers will ask questions about your personal life to get an insight into your personality, and to gauge how well you are likely to fit in with their existing employees.
+Employers will often ask questions about your personal life to get an insight into your personality and see how you’d fit in with the team.
 Although this question is relatively informal, make sure your answer is sensible.

 If you’re part of a sports team or community group, this is a great thing to mention as it shows that you can work in a team or enjoy helping others.
 If you enjoy reading industry blogs or watching webinars on the weekend, it’s great to mention this too.
 But, if you don’t do these things, don’t lie.
 Cycling, watching the cricket or trying out new recipes are all good enough answers!

 This is one of the most typical interview questions, so it’s important that you’ve thought about your answer.
 For this question, the interviewer is looking for an answer that shows you have goals and are ambitious.
 Be honest but realistic.

 Avoid talking about money, or about starting up your own business as these are not the intentions your potential employers will be looking for you to have.
 Instead, put your ambitions into context within your role and the company, his will show the interviewer that you are committed and driven.